bihor/fp_newsletter/Documentation/Administrator/Index.rst

 The 3 values ###USER_uid###, ###SYS_TABLE_NAME### and ###SYS_AUTHCODE### will be replaced by direct_mail.
 Replace the link with the link to your unsubscribe page.
 The extension fp_newsletter will check the parameters and will unsubscribe the given user directly.
+Note: at the target page you need to set the template "Newsletter: unsubscribe via link" in this extension.

 .. _admin-faq: